mohammadnusairat/TreeScribe/README.md

 ## Introduction

+> Visualize your folder’s DNA — *instantly*.
+[Try the Live Web Application](https://web-production-7ebec6.up.railway.app/)

 **TreeScribe** is a simple web app that lets you upload any directory and instantly generate a clean, text-based representation of its folder structure.
 You can preview it in your browser and download the result as a `.txt` file.
 It’s especially useful for developers, writers, and teams that want to document project structures or maintain consistent folder organization.

-> "Visualize your folder’s DNA — instantly."

 ---

 ## Features

-- Upload a directory via drag-and-drop or file picker
-- Automatically generate a `tree`-style folder structure
+- Upload a directory to automatically generate a `tree`-style folder structure
 - Toggle inclusion of hidden files and folders
 - Live preview of the directory tree before download
 - Export as `.txt` with a single click
-- Dark mode theme (enabled by default for a modern look)
-- Built-in descriptions to guide new users

 ---